Justin01Wu/others/justin/resume.md

 - Full stack knowledge : UI, server, DB,CI/CD, security, cloud, automation, network and PM
 - Demonstrated mastery in evaluating requirements with excellent communication skills
 - More than 5 years experience on system design, solution providing with critical thinking
-- Have the highest production rate on code, document, tickets with the best quality in the team
 - AWS Certified Developer and Solution Architect -Associate
 - Cost expert on learning, developing and maintaining
 - Never caused unexpected troubles when introducing a new technology